 Once you’ve got your product on sale, follow these steps.

 Watch customer engagement on a day to day for the primary month and experiment with improving your product descriptions, calls to action, images, etc., on a weekly basis.

 Within the hotel business, for instance, some prospects will visit a marketplace platform like Expedia then go on to the hotel website to ascertain if there’s a far better promotion, free upgrades, or bundle with a hire car.
 An equivalent concept and opportunity apply here.

 3. Track customer returns and complaints

-4. Be according to your e-commerce pricing strategy
+4. Be according to your eCommerce marketplace pricing strategy

 Many days even Amazon and eBay face the pain of commission rate hikes once they start making serious sales.
-They modify strategy and check out to drive more business to their e-commerce site.
-This will be very expensive and counterproductive if your target customers are comfortable shopping on the web marketplace.
+They modify strategy and check out to drive more business to their eCommerce website.
+This will be very expensive and counterproductive if your target customers are comfortable shopping on the multi-vendor marketplace.

 For instance, you’ll want to sell returned goods on eBay because it’s known to figure well for second-hand merchandise.
 Otherwise, you could plan to sell last year’s collection on Amazon at great prices to extend your score on the simplest Sellers Ranking list.
-These are things to remember and consider when selecting a web marketplace.
+These are things to remember and consider when selecting an online multi-vendor marketplace.

 5. Get your pricing right and twist my thumbs

 Online marketplaces are different from conventional eCommerce.
 They will offer a turnkey solution from pre-sales support to shipping to post-sales surveys.
 Others specialize in moving large volumes of stock quickly.
 Some are focused on high-end niche products with a little audience willing to attend for weeks to urge a custom order.